Dihedral Gauss hypergeometric functions: Degenerate and logarithmic solutions

 \section{Degenerate and logarithmic solutions}

-So far we considered solutions of Euler's hypergeometric equation (\ref{hpgde}) with the local exponent differences $k+1/2$, $\ell+1/2$, $a+k+\ell$, where $k,\ell$ are integers but $a$ is not an integer.
-If the third local exponent difference is an integer, the monodromy group is either completely reducible and isomorphic to $\ZZ/2\ZZ$ or (in presence of logarithmic solutions) it is isomorphic to an infinite dihedral group.
-The two cases are separated as follows. \begin{theorem} Let $k,\ell,m$ denote non-negative integers.
-Suppose that the three non-negative local exponent differences of $(\ref{hpgde})$ are equal to $k+1/2$, $\ell+1/2$, $m$.
-Then equation $(\ref{hpgde})$ has logarithmic solutions if and only if
+So far we considered solutions of hypergeometric equations $E(k+1/2,\ell+1/2,\cc)$, where $k,\ell$ are integers but $\cc$ is not an integer.
+If the third local exponent difference $\cc$ is an integer, the monodromy group is either completely reducible and isomorphic to $\ZZ/2\ZZ$ or (in presence of logarithmic solutions) it is isomorphic to an infinite dihedral group.
+First we state conditions how to separate the two cases.